carbon-language/carbon-lang/docs/project/principles/interoperability.md

     implementation as a first-class feature.
 We might decide that this applies only to pure C++ interface classes, and that C++ "interfaces" with implementation must be rewritten for the Carbon migration.

-  - Whether Carbon needs to have "classes" in the C++ sense remains to be seen: we need to make it possible for concrete Carbon types to be usable from C++, and it remains to be seen whether that can be done if Carbon doesn't have classes.
+- C++ integer types must have corresponding types in Carbon, and it must be possible for a programmer to know which types they are.
+For example, it should be possible to write a Carbon library using some integer type and call C++ functions with signatures like `f(int)` or `g(long long&)`, or for a Carbon library to provide functions that can be called from C++ with integers or references to integers.
+  - This doesn't mean that all Carbon integer types must have C++ equivalents.
+    Carbon could provide exact-width 128- or 256-bit types, even though C++ doesn't.
+  - This doesn't mean that Carbon integer types have to provide exactly the same overflow/wraparound behavior that the C++ equivalents do.
+We expect Carbon overflow behavior to be determined by considerations of performance, safety, and ergonomics, not by C++ compatibility.

-* Carbon doesn't need to have exactly the same set of primitive integer types as C++, so long as it's possible to know which Carbon type(s) a C++ integer type maps to, given a target platform.
+Carbon doesn't need to have exactly the same set of primitive integer types as C++, so long as it's possible to know which Carbon type(s) a C++ integer type maps to, given a target platform.

-* Carbon doesn't have to support C++ exceptions, still less throwing exceptions across the C++/Carbon boundary.
+- Carbon doesn't have to support C++ exceptions, still less throwing exceptions across the C++/Carbon boundary.
 Carbon could, for example, take the same approach that
   [Swift does](https://github.com/apple/swift/blob/master/docs/CppInteroperabilityManifesto.md#baseline-functionality-import-functions-as-non-throwing-terminate-on-uncaught-c-exceptions):
   if C++ code throws an exception that propagates into a Carbon stack frame, we terminate the program.

-* Carbon's design for object lifetime and aliasing will be made for the sake of performance and safety, even if that means conflicting with C++ rules.
+- Carbon's design for object lifetime and aliasing will be made for the sake of performance and safety, even if that means conflicting with C++ rules.
 For example, Carbon need not adopt C++ rules about lifetimes of temporaries and could adopt stricter rules, even though that would require more care in using